 When looking at cashback rates it’s important to know who you’re competing against, are you competing against other suppliers/providers or other PCW’s?
 You’ll often find suppler and providers offering up to four times the cashback rates of PCWs so there is little point for these distinct groups to be directly comparing themselves.
 You can also compare payment times, and use a quick cashback payment time to convert that customer.

 To summarise, any Utilities brand wanting to make the most out of the affiliate channel should ensure they do the following:

 - Build trust with your customers by educating them

 - Use seasonal data to inform exposure decisions

 - Always monitor competitors

-To learn more about what the affiliate model can do for your business, reach out to our global, industry-leading programme management team.
+To learn more about what the affiliate model can do for your business, reach out to our global, industry-leading team today.